-Distributed ledgers arguably present businesses with the greatest technological shift since the dawn of the Internet.
-Yet the same technology that is driving that shift has not yet coalesced into a standardized form of adoption—and to make matters more challenging still—it lacks legal and regulatory clarity.
+Distributed ledgers are one of the key underlying technological innovations behind blockchain and the rise of cryptocurrencies.
+Distributed ledgers arguably present one of the most significant technological shifts for business operations since the dawn of the Internet.
+But the technology that is driving that shift has not yet coalesced into a standardized form and lacks legal and regulatory clarity.

 What are distributed ledgers?